Tangata manu

 Motu Nui, with the smaller Motu Iti in front and the isolated sea stack of Motu Kau Kau in the foreground.
 Viewed from the top of a 250-meter (820 feet) sea cliff at Orongo.

-The Tangata manu (taŋata manu; lit. 'birdman') was the winner of a traditional ritual competition on Rapa Nui (Easter Island) to collect the first sooty tern (manu tara) egg of the season from the nearby islet of Motu Nui, swim back to Rapa Nui, and climb the sea cliffs of Rano Kau to the clifftop village of Orongo.
+The Tangata manu (taŋata manu; lit. 'birdman') was the winner of a traditional ritual competition on Rapa Nui (Easter Island).
+Competitors nominate adult men to collect the first sooty tern (manu tara) egg of the season from the nearby islet of Motu Nui, swim back to Rapa Nui, and climb the sea cliffs of Rano Kau to the clifftop village of Orongo.

 Bird-man (Tangata manu) paintings in the Ana Kai Tangata cave.